 - It is called Harappa because this civilisation was discovered first in 1921 at the modern site of Harappa situated in the province of West Punjab of Pakistan.

-- The civilisation extended from Jammu in the North to Daimabad (Maharashtra) in South and from the Sutkagendor (Makran coast of Baluchistan) in the West to Alamgirpur(Uttar Pradesh) in the North East.
+- It extended from Jammu in the north to the Narmada estuary in the south, and from the Makran coast of Balochistan, in the west to Meerut in the north-east.